Peafowl: Sexual selection for plumage

+Handicap hypothesis

 A peacock in flight: Zahavi argued that the long train would be a handicap.

-Furthermore, peafowl and their sexual characteristics have been used in the discussion of the causes for sexual traits.
 Amotz Zahavi used the excessive tail plumes of male peafowls as evidence for his "handicap principle".
 Since these trains are likely to be deleterious to an individual's survival (as their brilliance makes them more visible to predators and their length hinders escape from danger), Zahavi argued that only the fittest males could survive the handicap of a large train.
 Thus, a brilliant train serves as an honest indicator for females that these highly ornamented males are good at surviving for other reasons, so are preferable mates.
 This theory may be contrasted with Ronald Fisher's hypothesis that male sexual traits are the result of initially arbitrary aesthetic selection by females.